douglasawebster/traffic-control/final-project/draft-report.md

 In order to understand how this system could theoretically support traffic flow optimization decisions it is important to note the information the system has at its disposal, why each piece of information is important, and the optimization criteria.

 As stated earlier the sensors at the streetlights collect data on vehicle speed, vehicle density, lane density, and vehicle classification.
 Additionally, historical data is recorded on all of these fields except for vehicle classification.
+This information is important for the following reasons.

 The speed of vehicles is important because it gives a measure of current traffic flow as well as an estimation of how long it will take for a vehicle to travel to a particular traffic signal.

 The number of vehicles is also important because the current flow of traffic is not solely explainable by speed.
 For example, at a given time there may only be five cars traveling on a road at thirty miles per hour, but at some later point there maybe one-hundred cars on that road traveling at thirty miles per hour.
 If we treated these situations that same intersections will become clogged because while traffic is moving fast it will take longer for the vehicles to pass through the intersection.
-Thus, more time needs to be allotted for the vehicles to pass through the intersection.
+Thus, more time needs to be allotted for the vehicles to pass through the intersection when there is high vehicle density.

 Additionally, knowing the number of vehicles in each lane can be used to determine how many vehicles are traveling in a certain direction (are most people turning or going straight?).
 This will help make decisions about how long to keep lights on for different lanes and how vehicle density will change as vehicles enter/exit a road.

 Lastly, vehicle classification is crucial for optimizing turn lanes and stopped traffic at intersections.
-Detecting the type of vehicle is crucial because large vehicles, like semi-truck, take a long time to turn and speed up.
-Therefore, if there is a large vehicle in a turn lane or a large vehicle which needs to speed up from a resting state extra time may need to be allotted to allow for a sufficient number of vehicles to cross the intersection.
+Detecting the type of vehicle is crucial because large vehicles, like semi-trucks, take a long time to turn and speed up.
+Therefore, if there is a large vehicle in a turn lane or a large vehicle which needs to speed up from a resting state, extra time may need to be allotted to allow for a sufficient number of vehicles to cross the intersection.

 With these factors in mind we can now state the optimization criteria.
 The system will be considered optimal when the global average speed is maximized.
 When the average global speed is maximized it must be true that vehicles are able to make ample progress towards their destination and vehicle stoppage is limited.
 In order to meets this criteria it may be helpful to use max-flow